2011 American League Division Series: Game 1

+The Rays were coming off of their incredible momentum from their late September rally to steal the Wild Card spot from the Red Sox, while the Rangers were looking to win their second straight AL pennant.
 Rookie Matt Moore started Game 1 for the Rays, his second Major League start and fourth appearance since his September 12 promotion from Triple-A. Moore gave the Rays seven shutout innings—allowing two hits and two walks while striking out six.
 After pitching a perfect first, C. J. Wilson hit Ben Zobrist with a pitch leading off the second, then Johnny Damon's home run put Tampa up 2−0.
 Kelly Shoppach then singled, moved to second on a ground out, and scored on Matt Joyce's single.
 Shoppach's three-run home run after two singles next inning made it 6−0 Tampa.
 In the fifth, Adrián Beltré's throwing error to first allowed Damon to reach base, then Shoppach's second home run of the game made it 8−0 Tampa.
 They added one more run in the ninth on Damon's single with runners on second and third off of Mike Gonzalez.
 Wade Davis retired the Rangers in order in the bottom half to preserve the shutout.